jeremyerwin/jeremyerwin.github.io/_posts/2021-07-15-McDowell-and-his-drafting-machines.md

 - [Instruction book for drafting and cutting dresses, basques, sacks, coats, etc, New York A McDowell 1883](https://archive.org/details/instructionbook00mcdo) (archive.org)

-and Periodicals
+Throughout the 1890s, he published a number of fashion periodicals, all purporting to bring news of the latest Parisian fashions

 - [The French dressmaker, formerly "La Couturière," first professional fashion journal of Paris ...
 New York, A. McDowell & co.; Paris, L. Michau, 18  v. illus., col. plates.
 40 cm.
 TT500 .F84](https://lccn.loc.gov/ca06001188) (LCC permalink)

 - [The Paris album of fashions \(formerly: Album des modes\) a monthly journal of new and artistic styles for ladies and dressmakers.
 New York, A. McDowell and co.; Paris \[etc. 18 \]  v. illus., col. plates, charts.
 40 cm.
-TT500 .P2](https://lccn.loc.gov/ca06001187) (LCC permalink) merged into Mode de Paris in 1896
+TT500 .P2](https://lccn.loc.gov/ca06001187) (LCC permalink) merged into *Mode de Paris* in 1896

 - [Pictorial review.
 New York, N.Y. : The Pictorial Review Company, 1899-1939 volumes : illustrations ; 34-41 cm TT500 .P6 ](https://lccn.loc.gov/08036998) (LCC permalink)